-Before I receive any complaints or criticism for this post, allow me to state that I will only be discussing things I felt negatively about while in Canada.
-Though there are ways I wish Japan was more similar to Canada, this will not be that post.
-Also, I included Canada in the title, but I will mainly be referring to Toronto, ON and Campbellton, NB (the places I spent most of my time in July–August).
-When I speak of Japan, I’m mainly referring to major cities like Ōsaka, Nagoya and Tōkyō.
+Before you complain or criticize this post, keep in mind I’m only discussing negative things I experienced this time in Canada.
+There are many ways I wish Japan were more similar to Canada, but this isn’t that post.
+This post is more of a “Problems with Canada” post.
+Also, I included Canada in the title, but I will mainly be referring to Toronto, Ontario and Campbellton, New Brunswick.
+These cities are where I spent most of my time in July–August.
+When I speak of Japan, I’m mainly referring to major cities like Osaka, Nagoya, and Tokyo.

 High Sense of Entitlement

-Some people really think they deserve the best of everything, though they don’t put in any work, effort nor show respect to others.
+Some people really think they deserve the best of everything, though they don’t put in any work, effort, nor show any respect to others.

 I’ve seen some really gross table manners.
 I’ve always been disgusted by people who lick their fingers during meals.
 Leaning with your elbows on the table?
-Don’t like it.
+I don’t like it, either.
 Keeping your free hand under the table while you eat?
 Ditto.
-Though many “westerners” cringe at the idea of Japanese slurping noodles, it’s not as bad as you think.
-It’s okay to make some noise when you eat noodles, but you don’t have to imitate a Hoover shop vac.
+Though many Westerners cringe at the idea of Japanese people slurping noodles, I don’t think it’s that bad.

 Unprofessional Service Industry Workers

 I have problems with tipping.
-I really believe tipping should be included in the price, and good service should be expected.
+I really believe tips should be included in the price, and good service should be expected.
 In some stores, on several occasions, I had to interrupt staff from their Skype video chat and phone calls with friends to be served.
 “When you’re done updating your Facebook status, could you find me a size 9 in this shoe, please?”
-Though some like this, I don’t like it when store clerks follow me around like a puppy.
+I don’t like it when store clerks follow me around like a puppy, either.

 Goods & Food Expensive; Quality Lacking

-- Though English and French are the official languages, in bigger cities like Toronto and Montreal, you may not hear them often.
+- English and French are the official languages, but in bigger cities like Toronto and Montreal, you may not hear them in some areas.

-- The price of many goods has risen greatly in the last ten years, though not so much in Japan.
+- The prices have risen greatly over the last ten years, though not so much in Japan.
 Shopping in Canada used to be cheaper.

-- Many love to debate even on topics they are completely ignorant to.
+- Many love to debate and give advice on topics they barely know.